notaryproject/notary/docs/advanced_usage.md

 $ notary add example.com/collection v1 my_file.txt
 ```

 The above command adds the local file `my_file.txt` (this file must exist relative to the current working directory) under the target name `v1` to the `example.com/collection` repository we set up.
+The contents of the local file are not actually added to the repository - a "target" consists of the
+file path and one or more checksums of the contents.

 Note that this is an offline command, and we must run a `notary publish example.com/collection` for the add to take effect.

 To remove targets, we use the `notary remove` command, specifying the GUN and target name.